Do you realize that your website could be issued an ADA (Americans with Disabilities Act) litigation for non-compliance?

 Title III of the Act mandated the removal of physical barriers that hindered the inclusion of people with disabilities in all places of public accommodation.

-place of public accommodation is a business open to the public that falls into one of the 12 categories listed in the ADA.
-A few of these categories include restaurants, shopping centers, schools, hospitals, and recreation facilities.
+A place of public accommodation is a business open to the public that falls into one of the 12 categories listed in the ADA.
+These categories include restaurants, shopping centers, schools, hospitals, and recreation facilities.

-The million-dollar question for a long time is whether or not a website passes a “place of public accommodation”.
-When this law passed in the 90s, the internet was still in its infancy stage.
+The million-dollar question for a long time is whether or not a website passes a “place of public accommodation.”
+When this law passed in the 90s, the internet was still in its infancy.
 The internet was not part of our daily life as it has become now.
-As such, the language used in the law did was not clear on whether or not the ADA included website accessibility.
+As such, the language used in the law was unclear on whether the ADA included website accessibility.

 The Litigation Problems

 There are no clear standards guiding website accessibility.
 However, that hasn’t stopped many businesses from being dragged into lawsuits.
-More than a few of these businesses have been required to pay thousands of dollars in settlement to plaintiffs in violation of Title III of the ADA.
+More than a few of these businesses have been required to pay thousands of dollars in settlement to plaintiffs violating Title III of the ADA.

 The cases of ADA lawsuits continue to rise.
-According to Seyfarth ADA Title III News & Insights Blog, there was a 180% in the number of ADA litigation cases from 2017 to 2018.
+According to Seyfarth ADA Title III News & Insights Blog, there was a 180% increase in ADA litigation cases from 2017 to 2018.
 And those numbers are not likely to slow down soon.

-It seems some have taken advantage of this loophole to enrich themselves.
-It is believed that for some plaintiffs involved in these ligations, the deal for them is not about expanding access.
-It is about having a few more bucks in the bank — the thousands of number cases of accessibility-related litigations in the US.
+Some have taken advantage of this loophole to enrich themselves.
+It is believed that for some plaintiffs involved in these litigations, the deal is about something other than expanding access.
+It is about having a few more bucks in the bank — the thousands of cases of accessibility-related litigations in the US.

-You have to take action to guard your business against the setback that could come with a significant lawsuit.
+You have to act to guard your business against the setback of a significant lawsuit.

-Not only will this cost you time and money, but mental and emotional stress.
+This will cost you time and money and mental and emotional stress.
 It could even damage your brand reputation.
-If not handled cautiously, it could cost you your business.
+If handled carefully, it could save you your business.

 The lawsuits are based on two premises:

-2. The website is discriminatory (as far as accessibility goes), in that it does not provide access to people with disabilities.
+- The website is discriminatory (as far as accessibility goes) in that it does not provide access to people with disabilities.

-For example, does your website have speech reading software incorporated in its code for the visually impaired?
-If your answer is no, then you could soon have an ADA litigation situation.
+For example, does your website have speech-reading software incorporated in its code for the visually impaired?
+If you answer no, you could soon have an ADA litigation situation.

-It also provides affected entities a 120 days window after they have been addressed a written notice.
-Sixty days to acknowledge the complaint and describe their plans to fix the alleged issues.
-Then 60 more days to fix the problem or at least prove that they were making substantial progress.
+It also provides affected entities a 120-day window after they have been addressed with a written notice—sixty days to acknowledge the complaint and describe their plans to fix the alleged issues.
+Then, they have 60 more days to fix the problem or prove they are making substantial progress.

-One of the famous cases of ADA lawsuits involved the University of California Berkeley 2016.
-The DOJ ruled against UC Berkeley, stating that it had violated the ADA Act.
-Their video content did not include captions for hearing-impaired visitors.
-Since hearing-impaired visitors did not have access to the video content, it was considered discriminatory against persons with disabilities.
+One famous case of the ADA lawsuit was the University of California Berkeley 2016.
+The DOJ ruled against UC Berkeley, stating it violated the ADA Act.
+Their video content did not include captions for deaf visitors.
+Since deaf visitors did not have access to the video content, it was considered discriminatory against persons with disabilities.

-In this case, as well as a few others, the DOJ referred to the Web Content Accessibility Guidelines (WCAG) as a decent benchmark for guiding accessibility.
-As it stands today, WCAG seems to be the most reliable guideline for evaluating website accessibility.
+In this case and a few others, the DOJ referred to the Web Content Accessibility Guidelines (WCAG) as a decent benchmark for guiding accessibility.
+Currently, WCAG seems to be the most reliable guideline for evaluating website accessibility.
 WCAG will likely continue to serve as the gold standard for ADA compliance until the United States Congress gives more clarity on the matter.

 Understanding the WCAG: Is your website ADA Compliant?

 The Web Content Accessibility Guidelines (WCAG) is an initiative of the World Wide Web Consortium (W3C).
-They are the closest guidelines we have to a legal set of standards in measuring website accessibility.
+They are the closest guidelines to legal standards for measuring website accessibility.

-It’s essential to keep in mind though that WCAG is not law.
-Just because your website conforms to the WCAG doesn’t automatically mean that you are ADA compliant.
+It’s essential to keep in mind, though, that WCAG is not law.
+Just because your website conforms to the WCAG doesn’t automatically mean you are ADA-compliant.

-Nonetheless, the WCAG series of guidelines provide a useful framework in working towards website accessibility for all.
+Nonetheless, the WCAG guidelines provide a helpful framework for working towards website accessibility.
 Even courts have come to rely on it.
 The WCAG 2.0 outlines four principles for website accessible design.
 Stating that websites must be:

-People with disabilities should be factored in the design and content creation of your website.
-These disabilities include but are not limited to, low vision and blindness, hearing loss and deafness, cognitive limitations, limitations to movement, and photosensitivity.
+People with disabilities should be factored into your website’s design and content creation.
+These disabilities include, but are not limited to, low vision and blindness, hearing loss and deafness, cognitive limitations, limitations to movement, and photosensitivity.

 Where do we go from here?

-The lack of explicit clarity around the legal definition of an ADA compliant website still exists.
+The lack of explicit clarity around the legal definition of an ADA-compliant website still exists.
 Regardless, your business or agency should strive to make your website accessible to as many types of people with disabilities as possible.
-Not only does this protect you from the possibilities of a lawsuit, but it is also good business practice.
+Not only does this protect you from a lawsuit, but it is also good business practice.

 How so?
 For one thing, you open up your business to a more extensive potential customer base: over 40 million more Americans.
 According to the CDC, One in 4 U.S. adults – 61 million Americans – have a disability that impacts major life activities.